 National Park Authorities are independent, special purpose bodies working within the framework of local government.
-Their unique governance arrangements combine elements of accountability to central government (via DEFRA and DCLG) and to local communities reflecting the needs of national and local customers.
-Local accountability is achieved via the appointment of elected Members by local government and other mechanisms.
+Their unique governance arrangements combine elements of accountability to central government (via DEFRA and MHCLG) and to local communities reflecting the needs of national and local customers.
+Constitutional accountability is achieved via the appointment of elected Members by principal local authorities and via national appointments.
+This includes the appointment of Parish Members elected by the Parish Forums.